Meiji-jingu Shrine 明治神宮

 In the middle of this urban forest is the main complex of Meiji-jingu.
 If you've just arrived in Tokyo , it's a great destination for your first shrine visit, with plenty of English signage to help you partake in traditional Shinto rituals, such as making offerings and praying at the main hall, writing your wishes on an ema amulet, and purchasing a fortune or protective charm.

 Beyond the main hall, there are a number of other important historic buildings you can explore, such as the Meiji Treasure House on the northern end of the grounds.
 Opened a year after the shrine itself, the Treasure House hosts historical artifacts and personal belongings of the emperor and empress.

-Although it requires an entrance fee, the garden is a beautiful labyrinth of scenic forest walks and traditional iris flowerbeds, and features a classic Japanese tea house.
-Kiyomasa's Well, named after the military commander who dug it 400 years ago, is considered a "power spot," a location where people visit in order to receive positive and restorative energy.
+Although it requires an entrance fee, the garden is a beautiful labyrinth of scenic forest walks and traditional iris flowerbeds and features a classic Japanese tea house.
+Kiyomasa's Well, named after the military commander who dug it 400 years ago, is considered a "power spot," a location where people visit to receive positive and restorative energy.

-Given its central location and rich history, the Meiji Jingu shrine grounds host a number of different festivals throughout the year.
+Given its central location and rich history, the Meiji-jingu Shrine grounds host many different festivals throughout the year.

-In addition, the surrounding Yoyogi Park is also host to a variety of modern festivals, food fairs, and performances all throughout the year.
+Additionally, the surrounding Yoyogi Park is also the host to a variety of modern festivals, food fairs, and performances all throughout the year.